IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 +++++++++++++++++++++++++++++++++++++++++++++++

 Even when you do not allow incomplete metadata to be saved in dataverse, some metadata may end up being incomplete, e.g., after making a metadata field mandatory.
 Datasets where that field is not filled out, become incomplete, and therefore can be labeled with the ``incomplete metadata`` label.
-By default, this label is only shown for draft datasets.
-However, in some situations, you may want to show the label also for published datasets.
-For example, when an admin needs to have an overview of the datasets that are no longer valid after a metadata fields update, enabling this option will show the ``incomplete metadata`` labels on published datasets, but only to the users that can edit the specific datasets.
+By default, this label is only shown for draft datasets and published datasets that the user can edit.
+This option can be disabled by setting it to ``false`` where only draft datasets with incomplete metadata will have that label.
+When disabled, all published dataset will not have that label.
 Note that you need to reindex the datasets after changing the metadata definitions.
 Reindexing will update the labels and other dataset information according to the new situation.

-When enabled, published datasets with incomplete metadata will have an ``incomplete metadata`` label attached to them, but only for the datasets that the user can edit.
+When enabled (by default), published datasets with incomplete metadata will have an ``incomplete metadata`` label attached to them, but only for the datasets that the user can edit.
 You can list these datasets, for example, with the validity of metadata filter shown in "My Data" page that can be turned on by enabling the :ref:`dataverse.ui.show-validity-filter` option.

-Defaults to ``false``.
+Defaults to ``true``.

 Can also be set via any `supported MicroProfile Config API source`_, e.g. the environment variable ``DATAVERSE_API_SHOW_LABEL_FOR_INCOMPLETE_WHEN_PUBLISHED``.
 Will accept ``[tT][rR][uU][eE]|1|[oO][nN]`` as "true" expressions.